 Using these transformations it is easy to check that the induced transformations on the functions $(F,W)$ read

-where $(F,W)$ are expressed in terms of the $(\tilde u,\tilde v,\tilde x)$ coordinates via their $(u, v, x)$ dependence given by eqs \eqn{coo.tran}.
+where $(F,W)$ are expressed in terms of the $(\tilde u,\tilde v,\tilde x)$ coordinates via their $(u, v, x)$ dependence given by \eqn{coo.tran}.
 Dot and prime denote partial derivatives with respect to the new coordinates $\tilde u$ and $\tilde x$.
-In what follows we briefly describe the resolution of the massive gravity field equations in case of the VSI geometries.
-Let us notice that for consistency we have to assume the cosmological constant $\Lambda =0$, as all scalar invariants of the metric considered vanish. \\ We have solved the equations of TMG, NMG and GMG for type {\bf A1} and {\bf B1}.
-It turns out that the only not trivial equations are those corresponding the $[u,x]$ and $[u,u]$ components.
-Our strategy is to first consider the simplest, i.e. $[u,x]$ equation and then plug its solution into the $[u,u]$ one and solve it.
+In what follows we describe the resolution of the massive gravity field equations on VSI spaces.
+Let us notice that for consistency we have to assume a zero cosmological constant, as all scalar invariants of VSI metrics vanish. \\ We have solved the equations of TMG, NMG and GMG for type {\bf A1} and {\bf B1}.
+It turns out that the only nontrivial equations are those corresponding the $[u,x]$ and $[u,u]$ components.
+We start by considering the simplest one, namely the $[u,x]$ equation, plug its solution into the $[u,u]$ one and solve it.

-\begin{itemize} \item{Type {\bf A1}} Here the metric components are a priori of the form
+\begin{itemize} \item{Type {\bf A1}}\\ Here the metric components are a priori of the form

-Before proceeding to the equations of motion we shall first discuss the gauge fixing which are allowed by the coordinate transformations \eqn{coo.tran}.
+Before proceeding to the equations of motion we shall first discuss the gauge fixings that are allowed by the coordinate transformations \eqn{coo.tran}.
 At first we note that we can always eliminate $w_0(u,x)$ with an appropriate choice of ${\cal F}$

 thus we consistently assume that $w_0(u,x)=0$.
 Using the latter, it easy to check that the residual coordinate transformations induce the transformations